cloudfoundry-community/java-nats/README.md

     }
 });

-// Add multiple Nats server hosts for automatic fail-over Nats nats = new Builder.Nats().addHost("nats://host1").addHost("nats://host2").connect();
+// Add multiple NATS server hosts for automatic fail-over Nats nats = new Builder.Nats().addHost("nats://host1").addHost("nats://host2").connect();

-// Multiple connections are not really advanced in Jnats but here's how to do it.
+// Multiple connections are not really advanced in this NATS client but here's how to do it.
 Nats.Builder builder = new Builder.Nats().addHost("nats://host1");
 Nats nats 1 = builder.connect();
 Nats nats 2 = builder.connect();